jccvila/Bajicetal2018/Readme.txt

 Methods used to obtain this data are outlined in the SI for the paper.

 The data is broken down by relevant figure.
-Data for figure 3C,3D,S2,S6 will be made available shortly

 Fig1C.csv: Secretion Profile (output fluxes) for subset of genotypes  differing from E.coli by a single metabolic mutant FigS1.csv: Secretion Profile for full that set of single metabolic mutant genotypes that have an environmental effect.